TradingAppStoreAdmin/TradingAppStoreExamples-C-Sharp/README.md

 You may download the installer for TradingAppStore from the vendor portal whenever you are in the process of creating a listing.
 All licenses created from the vendor portal are tagged with a “Debug” flag, so they will not have any functionality in release mode.
 Thus, BE SURE TO CHANGE THE DEBUG FLAG TO FALSE AFTER COMPLETION OF TESTING PHASES.

 ## Implementation
-Below is a C# implementation that calls the UserHasPermission function of the TradingAppStore DLL:
+Below is a C# implementation that calls the UserHasPermission function of the TradingAppStore DLL.
+Please review it carefully.
 ```C#
 using System.Text;
 using System.Text.Json;